guicamest/JaKsB/README.md

 # JaKsB

-JaKsB is a library to ... via ksp(Kotlin Symbol Processing).
+JaKsB is a library to WIP via KSP(Kotlin Symbol Processing).

+## Usage
 Apply the ksp plugin and add the dependency in the module containing the JaxB classes:

 ```groovy